-Dear Bonney Lake Community Church,
+Dear Bonney Lake Attenders,

-Anthony Cathey on Behalf of the Leadership
+Anthony Cathey (On behalf of the Leadership of BLCC)

 Subscription & Alerts

 Be sure to subscribe to our YouTube schedule and turn on your notifications so you get an alert when the livestream is about to begin.
 You can also watch on Facebook, so check your notification settings on the BLCC Facebook page if you'd like to get an alert for the livestreams there.